weaversa/cryptol-course/labs/CryptoProofs/CryptoProofs.md

 Show that, for any given key, `DES.encrypt` is injective (collision-free) with respect to plaintext.

+Technically, `DES.encrypt` (for any given key) is also *surjective* (*onto*) due to the fact that its domain and range are the same (The set of all possible 64-bit vectors.)
+A function that is both injective and surjective is called *bijective*.

 *Hint*: Use the Boolector prover.
 (Even then, this proof may take a few minutes!)